 To us, Responsible Investing isn’t about choosing values over value - it’s about managing risk, making better investment decisions, and generating better long-term results for our customers.

 We believe our asset managers are best placed to understand the importance and impact of ESG factors across our investments in order to help improve customer outcomes.

 Our role is to pick the asset managers we believe are best aligned with our investment principles.
 We believe deciding not only how we invest but who we choose to work with puts us in the best position to do what’s right for our customers.

 Before we appoint an asset manager, we’ll carry out a responsible investment assessment at the screening stage to make sure they meet the best practice standards we have in place.

 We’ll make sure all our Responsible Investment principles are known to all our asset managers, and we’ll only choose to work with the ones who are already working on putting these principles into practice.

 We’ll ask asset managers to provide regular updates and reports on their progress.
 If we find they’re not reaching the standards we expect, we may decide to stop working with them.

-We have recently become signatories of the UN Principles for Responsible Investment (UN PRI), and by the end of 2020, we also aim to sign up to the UK Stewardship Code set out by the Financial Reporting Council.
+We have recently become signatories of the UN Principles for Responsible Investment (UN PRI).

 Royal London Holding Statement - Shareholder Rights Directive II (SRD II)